arjayosma/fridge/privacy.md

 Gathering of Personally-Identifying Information
 -----------------------------------------------

-Certain visitors to Fridge’s websites choose to interact with SevTech, Inc. in ways that require Fridge to gather personally-identifying information.
+Certain visitors to Fridge’s websites choose to interact with Fridge in ways that require Fridge to gather personally-identifying information.
 The amount and type of information that Fridge gathers depends on the nature of the interaction.
 For example, we ask visitors who sign up for a blog at